-B2B companies have long since separated out marketing and sales activities. with the only goal of marketing to generate more leads for the sales team to step in and transform those leads into customers.
+B2B companies have long since separated out marketing and sales activities.
+Marketing teams focussed on generating leads.
+Sales teams would then step in and convert those leads into customers.

-It’s important for both teams to work together, using the same goals and metrics, with revenue as the primary objective in order to optimise your whole process.
+As such, sharing data between marketing and sales is essential.
+Aim for using the same goals and metrics, with revenue as the primary objective in order to optimise your whole process.

-The Closed Loop Framework is an approach to marketing measurement that focuses on revenue and connects marketing with sales – the easy way.
+The closed-loop framework is an approach to marketing measurement that focuses on revenue and connects marketing with sales data – the easy way.

-Marketing and sales are connected so that closed revenue can be automatically matched to the marketing activity that generated.
+Marketing and sales data is connected so closed revenue is automatically matched to the corresponding marketing activity.

 This is the key to unlocking the data you need to attribute revenue back to your most valuable marketing activities.